Local businesses set sights on Small Business Saturday

 “It’s a lot of different things where people can get some really unique gifts for the holidays and feel good about what they’re purchasing,” Schiller said.

 Small Business Saturday is also about creating unique experiences for people exploring downtowns in their area.
-Downtown Middletown, Inc. wants shoppers, including local residents along regional visitors who may not visit the downtown often, to have a positive experience and want to come back, said Jeff Payne, executive director of Downtown Middletown, Inc.
+Downtown Middletown Inc. wants shoppers, including local residents along with regional visitors who may not visit the downtown often, to have a positive experience and want to come back, said Jeff Payne, executive director of Downtown Middletown Inc.

 “This gives us an opportunity to help those businesses continue to thrive, grow, things like that, as well as the fact that most small businesses provide you a much more unique experience than say franchises,” Payne said.